34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Gastrocnemius & Soleus

-This stretch can be performed on a rack or on the stair step’s edge.
+This stretch can be performed on a rack or the stair step’s edge.
 Rotate the ankles both externally and internally but in a light way to stretch your calf muscles.

 19. Front Split